| Out of the

 consider it but decide not to, the judge can require them to

+use it.
 “ADR is a broad umbrella of options, including many

 designed outside an adversarial